A First Step Towards Runtime Analysis of Evolutionary Neural Architecture Search: Constructing Analyzable Problem

-The sketch of \textsc{Uniform} ($n=16$) is shown in Figure~\ref{fig:problem_UNIFORM}, where the set of points within the green triangular regions is represented as $S_D^{\nabla}$, and the set of points within the green segment (a segment is cut from a circle by a ``chord") regions is denoted as $S_D^{\Delta}$.
-Visually, the non-negative points fall into three cases of regions: 1) the green (positive) segment region connected to the white (negative) triangle, representing a half-space; 2) the green sector region, which can be seen as an unbounded polyhedron; 3) the green triangular region connected to the white segment region, which belongs to a bounded polyhedron.
+The sketch of \textsc{Uniform} ($n=16$) is shown in Figure~\ref{fig:problem_UNIFORM}.
+Visually, the positive points fall into three cases of regions: 1) the green (positive) segment region connected to the white (negative) triangle, which can be seen as a half-space; 2) the green sector region, which can be seen as an unbounded polyhedron; 3) the green triangle connected to the white segment region, which can be seen as a bounded polyhedron.
 Blocks of types A, B, and C can correctly classify these three cases respectively.
 We use $a, b, c$ to represent the number of these three regions respectively.
 Then, we have $a=n/2, b=c=n/4$ for \textsc{Uniform}.

 As discussed in Section~\ref{sec:DNN}, there is an optimal configuration for blocks in neural architecture: $n_A, n_B,$ and $n_C$ are equal to $a, b,$ and $c$ respectively.
 Refer to Figure \ref{fig:optimum} for a visual representation of an optimal solution.
 Note that the optimal solution is not unique because the combination of the A-type block and C-type block (i.e., ``A+C"-type blocks) leads to the same fitness improvement as the B-type block.
 In practice, the optimal solution simultaneously satisfies the following threshold conditions: $n_A\geq a+\max\{0,(b-n_B)\}, n_B+n_C\geq b+c, n_C\geq c$.
 If $\max\{0,(b-n_B)\}=(b-n_B)>0$, it means that the optimal solution only has $n_B<b$ B-type blocks and uses $(b-n_B)$ ``A+C"-type blocks (i.e., $(b-n_B)$ A-type blocks and $(b-n_B)$ C-type blocks) to make up for it.
 The threshold conditions will serve as guidelines for the theoretical analysis presented below.